- What’s a “listening room”?

 Are you pet-friendly?

-And a note for people with allergies or phobias: One of the artist-tenants has a studio cat, and a couple others bring their dogs to work sometimes.
+A note for people with allergies or phobias: One of the artist-tenants has a studio cat, and a couple others bring their dogs to work sometimes.
 These animals don’t roam the building, but they’re in the building either part-time or full-time.

 Are you kid-friendly?